sajidzeya125/Fake-News-Detection/README.md

 Fake news has become a significant issue in today's digital age, where information spreads rapidly through various online platforms.
 This project leverages machine learning algorithms to automatically determine the authenticity of news articles, providing a valuable tool to combat misinformation.

 ## Dataset

-We have used a labelled dataset containing news articles along with their corresponding labels (true or false).
+ Used a labelled dataset containing news articles along with their corresponding labels (true or false).
 The dataset is divided into two classes:
 - True: Genuine news articles
 - False: Fake or fabricated news articles